 Colcannon ~ a traditional Irish dish made with cabbage, onions and potatoes.
 Colcannon is easy to make, inexpensive, delicious pure Irish comfort food!

-What would a trip to Ireland be without a big scoop of Colcannon?
+What would a trip to Ireland be without enjoying a big scoop of Irish Colcannon?
 This is one of the most popular and beloved Irish recipes.
 It has many adaptations but the basic recipe includes potatoes, cabbage and/or kale, scallions, butter, milk and salt and pepper.
 Leeks and chives are also common add-ins.
-I couldn’t believe I haven’t posted this yet – especially since it is our favorite potato dish.
-I usually saute sweet onion with the cabbage and only use a small amount of scallions.
-But since we are in Ireland this week on a hiking, sight-seeing, photo safari, pub-crawling, foodie adventure, I went traditional all the way!
+I can’t believe I haven’t posted this yet – especially since it is our favorite potato dish.
+We usually sauté sweet onion with the cabbage and only use a small amount of scallions.
+But since we’re in Ireland this week on a hiking, sight-seeing, photo safari, pub-crawling, foodie adventure, I went traditional all the way!

 Our garden kale is still producing so I picked a few stems to add in with the cabbage.
 To make Colcannon you will need starchy potatoes like Yukon Gold, scallions, cabbage, butter, and milk.